He arotake o ngā whakahaere e whakahaerengia ana e te kaunihera (CCO)

 - Regional Facilities Auckland (RFA)

-Who is on the independent panel
+Who was on the independent panel

 The three expert panel members were appointed by the Governing Body in December 2019.